resgateio/resgate/docs/res-service-protocol.md

 ## Response
 When a request is received by a service, it should send a response as a JSON object.
-The object MUST have one of the following members, dependent upon wether the response is a successful *result*, a *resource*, or an *error*:
+The object MUST have one of the following members, dependent upon whether the response is a successful *result*, a *resource*, or an *error*:

 **result**
 Is REQUIRED on success if **resource** is not set.
 SHOULD be ignored if **error** or **resource** is set.
 The value is determined by the request subject.

 **resource**
 MUST be omitted if the request type is not `call` or `auth`.